dhermes/bossylobster-blog/content/2012-09-10-last-to-cross-finish-line-part-three.md

 style="color: lime; font-family: Courier New, Courier, monospace;">False</span>
 for <span
 style="color: lime; font-family: Courier New, Courier, monospace;">all\_tasks\_loaded</span>.
-Since this is a single synchronous <span style="color: lime; font-family: Courier New, Courier, monospace;">put</span>, it blocks the thread of execution and we can be sure our parent is in the datastore before members of the entity group (the task objects) are created.
+Since this is a single synchronous<span style="color: lime; font-family: Courier New, Courier, monospace;">put</span>,it blocks the thread of execution and we can be sure our parent is in the datastore before members of the entity group (the task objects) are created.